Māori protest movement: Background

-From World War II (1939-1945), but especially from the 1950s, Māori moved from rural to urban areas in large numbers, this affected race relations, as previously there was less contact between Māori and pākehā.
+From World War II (1939–1945), but especially from the 1950s, Māori moved from rural to urban areas in large numbers, this affected race relations, as previously there was less contact between Māori and pākehā.
 Māori urbanisation brought the differences between the cultures and the economic gaps between Māori and pākehā into the open.
 Urban Māori tended to be young as the elders stayed in the rural areas and so did not have the support or influence of their whānau and hapū.
-They also and encountered barriers in housing, income options, and general bigotry.
+They also encountered barriers in housing, income options, and general bigotry.

 Several new groups, most prominently the Māori Women's Welfare League (founded in 1951) and the New Zealand Māori Council (formed in 1962) emerged to help urban Māori and to provide a unified voice for Māori.
 The first president of the Māori Women's Welfare League was Whina Cooper.
 These groups were conservative by later standards but did criticise the government on numerous occasions.

 The first significant Māori connection with pākehā activists came during controversy over the exclusion of Māori players from the 1960 All Blacks rugby tour of South Africa.
 Author Rawiri Taonui says: "Pākehā marched against racism in South Africa; Māori marched against racism in South Africa and Aotearoa."

 The Māori Affairs Amendment Act

 In the mid-1960s the National government proposed to make Māori land more 'economic' by encouraging its transfer to a pākehā system of land ownership.
 The Māori Affairs Amendment Act 1967, as it became, generally allowed greater interference in Māori landholding, and was widely seen amongst Māori as a pākehā "land grab".
 Under the Māori Affairs Act of 1957, land owners who had shares less than $50 were forced to sell their shares which became a problematic type of land alienation.
 This was intensified under the 1967 Act.
-The plans were strongly opposed by virtually every Māori group and organisation as the Act blatantly ignored the importance of Māori land being turangawaewae.
+The plans were strongly opposed by virtually every Māori group and organisation as the Act blatantly ignored the importance of Māori land being tūrangawaewae.
 Despite this, the Act was passed with only minor modifications.